jrfondren/topsender-bench/README.md

 ## notes
 - C's uthash.h is from https://troydhanson.github.io/uthash/
 - regex.nim is using the 'regex' nimble module rather than nim's own PCRE-wrapping 're'
+- parenthesized values count work by all threads when there's a big difference: Rust finishes compiling in 12.5 seconds but relies heavily on parallel compilation to get there